 He looked up at me, and with apparent hesitancy, blurted one word cautiously.
 "Terrorism," he replied.
 Terrorism?
 Did I hear him correctly?
-This is something that we hear about frequently in Israel or other places, but not in the U.S. I sat in silence for a few moments, pondering the meaning of what he just said.
+During the 1980's, this was something we heard about frequently in the Middle-east or other places, but not in the U.S. I sat in silence for a few moments, pondering the meaning of what he just said.

 I had known Frank and his wife for probably a year or so, a long-time by the revolving-door standards of military assignments.
 I knew he loved and served the Lord, but knew very little about his job except that he had significant rank, and seemed as rugged and disciplined as any Marine I'd ever met.
 As a pastor to many military personnel, it wasn't unusual to hear discussions or offer counsel pertaining to military life and concerns, but what he would share with me came as a shock to my seldom-surprised emotions.

-Thank God, his mission was successful, and the public would never know that his team, along with federal authorities, quietly thwarted a terrorist threat on U.S. soil.
+Fortunately, his mission had been successful, and the public would never know that his team, along with federal authorities, quietly thwarted a terrorist threat on U.S. soil.
 However, Frank's nerves were overwhelmed with the prolonged stress he endured during the weeks of his mission.
-He held back his fears long enough to display strength for his team members who looked to him for leadership, but now that it was over his emotions were exhausted and frazzled.
-Yet as we prayed and expressed thanks for the miracle of God's protection over him and his troops, I could see God's peace come back over his countenance.
-I was reminded of the scripture,
+He held back his fears long enough to display strength for his team members who looked to him for leadership, but now that it was over, his emotions were exhausted and he needed to find relief.

 Years later, after the tragic attacks of 9/11, and the subsequent years of more terrorist threats, I reflected back on Frank's trauma and could identify with the fears that so many others have had to struggle with.
 Unlike the goals of conventional warfare, the objective of terrorism is psychological manipulation... by shocking the senses of the public with horror, fear and hysteria.